Who We Are

 We hope to create a community in Atlanta within the tech field that is more synonymous with the actual population.
 In doing so, we seek to change the education possibilities for women with felonies, reduce the rates of recidivism and decrease the chances of their children being lost to the prison industrial complex.

 We are sick of the repeating cycle of imprisonment and women being lost to the prison system.
 We have decided to come together to do something about it.
-We are going to teaching women in Georgia’s prison systems how to code in order to:
+We are teaching women in Georgia’s prison systems how to code in order to:

 - Give women a pathway to gainful employment regardless of criminal history